jvick1/Sol_Webscrape/README.md

 # Solana Transaction Signer Scraper

 Let's say you have some txHash that you need to look over and get the signer for each.
 How would you do that?
+This is a real bare-bones example but as you start reviewing the code I think you will see tons of use cases for this headless browser.
+For example, you could pull way more than just the singer here.

 ## Description: